Overview

 Complete Step

-The recommended threshold is designed for exploration modeling.
-However, there are cases where strategic adjustments may be appropriate.
+The recommended threshold can be a strong starting point to help reduce guesswork.
+However, there are many cases where strategic adjustments may be appropriate.

-You are working with an economically (e.g., internal reporting or market-driven) defined cutoff grade, or
+You are working with an economically (e.g., internal reporting or market-driven) defined cutoff grade

 The AOI represents only part of a larger mineral system.
 In this case, you may want a threshold that aligns with other deposits in the district, regional mineralization style, or a broader geological context.
 Consistency across targets may be more important than the localized clustering logic.

-When adjusting manually, aim for approximately 10–20% mineralized examples.
+When adjusting manually, aim for approximately 10–20% mineralized examples, as displayed in the Target Element Breakdown table.
 Too few positives limit the model’s ability to learn meaningful patterns, while extreme imbalance can reduce performance.